El Kal Synagogue: History

 First reliable records of Jews living in Belgrade date to the mid 10th century with it being likely that they had an organized community.
 Due to the Alhambra Decree and subsequent persecution and pogroms, Spanish Jews fled the Iberian Peninsula with a large number of them fleeing to North Africa and Europe and they brought with them the Ladino (language) and their culture.
 A significant amount of them ended up moving to the Ottoman Empire and had started settling in the Balkans by the 16th century.
 Dorćol Jewish community was established around the middle of 16th century and had a Talmud Torah, and due to the efforts of Rabin Juda Lerma, a Yeshiva was established in Belgrade in the 17th century.
 Before the fall of Belgrade into Austrian hands in 1688, there were around 800 Sephardic Jews living there.
 They fled with the Ottomans and returned two years later when the Ottoman Empire recaptured the city.

 Even though there was a prohibition of building new prayer houses, the Jewish community was granted a permit to build a synagogue in the 17th century, which was known by the locals as El Kal Vježu.
-It was reconstructed numerous times during its existence, several reconstructions were due to fires, in 1752, 1790, 1795, and 1806, with the last major reconstruction being finished in 1819, after which the synagogue remained mostly unchanged until being heavily damaged in World War II and it's demolition in the 1950s.
+It was reconstructed numerous times during its existence, several reconstructions were due to fires, in 1752, 1790, 1795, and 1806, with the last major reconstruction being finished in 1819, after which the synagogue remained mostly unchanged until being heavily damaged in World War II and its demolition in the 1950s.